mtg101/rust-rle/README.md

 Obviously there are lots of tools out there I could use and with some fiddling make my life easier.

-Or I could write a little tool to do exxactly what I need: char/udg/attr lists into assembler blocks of code.
+Or I could write a little tool to do exactly what I need: char/udg/attr lists into assembler blocks of code.
 But that would be kinda boring coding...

 Unless...
 Unless I took this as an opportunity to learn something else new.